Skip to main content

 We need to invest in artists and cultural workers the same way they invest in us.

-With the creation of CAST, we are working to keep this incredibly diverse art scene from fading.
 By continuing to invest in arts and culture, we can all gain from the energy and soul of thriving communities.
+Join us in shaping the future of our cities so we can keep this incredibly diverse art scene from fading.